tiffym/Linked-List-Car-Rental-Management/readme.md

 # Linked List Car Rental Management

 ## This program manages a car rental system using three linked lists for cars:
-Available cars
-Rented cars
-Repair cars
+Available cars, Rented cars, Repair cars

 ### Key Features:
 1. Adding Cars: Cars can be added to the available-for-rent list.